eNMS-automation/eNMS/docs/services/service_system.rst

       # the "a_list" property will be displayed as a multiple selection list
       # list, with the values contained in "a_list_values".
       a_list = Column(MutableList.as_mutable(PickleType))
-      # Text area where a python dictionnary is expected
+      # Text area where a python dictionary is expected
       a_dict = Column(MutableDict.as_mutable(PickleType))
       # "boolean1" and "boolean2" will be displayed as tick boxes in the GUI.
       boolean1 = Column(Boolean)